“Efficiency without Effectiveness misses the Purpose

 - Surprise audits – the aim of this tool is to make sure that compliance is maintained in a specific zone.
 With the moment of surprise, effectiveness can be checked in a way that operator, processes or equipment are following prescribed corrective action which is documented in CAPA.

-- Trend analysis – it is so-called retrospective method.
+- Trend analysis – it is the so-called retrospective method.
 It is used to verify that the expected results or outcomes were achieved.
 The auditor can review information or data over a pre-determined period of time and determine if the problem or non-conformity has occurred again after the corrective action was implemented.
 In most cases, the data will show if another corrective action should be established or if the fix was successful.

 After application any of these methods and verifying its effectiveness, it must be determined an adequate time frame to perform verification.
 They can be subjective, there just needs to be justification for such a decision.